VirtualAkseli/UniBun/README.md

 ## Testing
 `` mvn test jacoco:report ``   will generate an index.html in /target/site/jacoco that'll show the depth of testing
+## Instructions for use
+`` mvn compile exec:java -Dexec.mainClass=aknu.unibun.ui.MainUI `` runs the program.
+The programs asks for an input file-name that must be found in the Unibun/Unibun/ folder

 ## Weekly reports